Are You Getting the Most Out of Your Managed Azure Hosting Investment?

 Whatever your current hosting arrangement, every cloud-based IT infrastructure is improved with the addition of intelligent automation tools and proactive support services.

-We do this by using a complex algorithm to select the best performing environment between AWS and Azure for you, guaranteeing vast cost reductions when compared with native pricing models.
+We do this by using a complex algorithm to select the best-performing service/configuration on AWS and Azure for you, guaranteeing vast cost reductions when compared with native pricing models.
 We review your unique cloud environment regularly and make decisions based on your best interests to save you as much as possible.

-Equally available across AWS and Azure, CAMS is a bespoke solution that can be tailored to fit your business.
+Equally available across AWS and Azure, CloudOps is a bespoke solution that can be tailored to fit your business.

 - More predictable and manageable monthly costs